Fruit. Today, we have a plentiful supply of a huge range of fruits, sometimes in many different varieties too.

 “How much of the fruit used is your own?”
 That’s the question most frequently asked and like all the best questions, it’s not a simple one to answer.
 Four out of every ten jars sold are marmalade, made from citrus fruits that won’t grow in Britain.
 The orange marmalades are made from Seville oranges, brought overland from Spain each year.

 Little Scarlet is a very special strawberry, an anachronism (lovely word!) in today’s world.
 Today, strawberries are quite unlike the tiny, intensely flavoured fruit of two hundred years ago, whereas Little Scarlet strawberry never changed.
 Grown only at Tiptree, the fruit is difficult to grow, an unpredictable cropper that dislikes extremes of weather and won’t keep once picked.
-The upside is that Tiptree’s Little Scarlet conserve (James Bond’s conserve of choice) is made only from our own fresh fruit, within hours of it being picked.
+The upside is that Tiptree’s Little Scarlet conserve (James Bond’s conserve of choice) is made only from our own carefully cultivated fruit.

 Why do we persist in growing much of our own fruit, when there are usually cheaper imported varieties available?
 We think that the British climate (generally speaking of course!) means slower ripening fruit which imparts a better flavour.
 We also reckon that we prefer to do things ourselves anyway, it means we can grow the varieties we want, look after them as we choose and pick them when we think they’re at the peak of their perfection.